Northfield Park Racino

+Casino in Summit County, Ohio, U.S.

-MGM Northfield Park (previously Hard Rock Rocksino Northfield Park) is a racino in Northfield, Ohio, U.S.A., a community near Cleveland.
+The Northfield Park Racino (previously MGM Northfield Park and Hard Rock Rocksino Northfield Park) is a racino in Northfield, Ohio, United States, a community near Cleveland.
 Northfield Park conducts more than 200 harness racing nights each year.
-It is owned by Vici Properties, and currently operated by MGM Resorts International, with operations due to be sold to the private equity firm Clairvest Group in 2026.
-The racino was formerly operated by Hard Rock International from 2013 to 2018.
+It is owned by Vici Properties, and operated by Clairvest Group as of April 2026.
+The racino was formerly operated by Hard Rock International from 2013 to 2018 and MGM Resorts International from 2018 to 2026.

 History

+Background

 Originally constructed in 1934, Northfield Park racetrack was originally known as Sportsman Park, with a focus on midget car racing.
-After 20 years as a successful car racing facility, interest began to wane and in 1956, Sportsman Park was demolished to make way for what would eventually become one of the nation's premier harness racing tracks under the leadership of Carl Milstein, a well known real estate developer and businessman.
-Carl Milstein purchased the track in 1972.
+After 20 years as a successful car racing facility, interest began to wane and in 1956, Sportsman Park was demolished to make way for what would eventually become one of the nation's premier harness racing tracks under the initial leadership of Walter J. Michael, who opened Northfield Park on August 23, 1957.
+Michael sold the track to Carl Milstein for $7.5 million in 1972.
+However, Michael kept managing the meets until he also sold them to Dr. Vic Ippolito and Cleveland lawyer William Snyder in 1974.
+The track expanded into winter racing with over 200 race nights a year by 1976, though the track continued to financially decline.

-The tracks' top race, The Battle of Lake Erie, has featured some of the greatest pacers in history including Jaguar Spur, Gallo Blue Chip, Falcon Seelster and Riyadh. in 2007, the race was won by World Champion Maltese Artist, driven by Brett Miller in a world record time of 1:49.4 for the mile.
+In 1981, management acquired the Painesville meet from Homer Marshman, giving them operation of all meets.
+The track lost $1 million even though 458,000 people bet $65 million when doing the races.
+Following a 1984 state tax break, Milstein took direct control, and year-round harness racing commenced in 1985, with his son, Brock Milstein, later taking over management in 1999.
+By 2002, the president of Northfield Park was Myron Charna.
+Cedar Downs is the only off-track betting parlor in Ohio and is owned and operated by Northfield Park.
+Cedar Downs is located in Sandusky, Ohio at the entrance to the Cedar Point Causeway.
+Northfield purchased the facility in the summer of 2005.
+It had previously been operated by Raceway Park, a Toledo harness track.